surinder2000/Launch-joomla-on-AWS-EKS/README.md

     kubectl get svc

-After opening the link in the browser we can access our application
+By using that URL in the browser we can access our application

 ![Joomla](https://github.com/surinder2000/Launch-joomla-on-AWS-EKS/blob/master/joomla.png)